-The metric will include all voluntary contributions from customers, Company employees, and third parties to the existing DEC-NC Share the Light Fund.
+The metric will include all voluntary contributions from customers, Company employees, and third parties to the existing DEP-NC Share the Light Fund.

-All other contributions by the Company or its Foundation, including the current matching program (up to \$375,000 under the current program) would not be included in the metric.
+All other contributions by the Company or its Foundation, including the current matching program (up to \$375,000 under the current program) would not be eligible for inclusion in the metric.